 Where the Director is satisfied that because of the special circumstances of the particular case it is not necessary for an apprentice to serve his apprenticeship for the whole of the period prescribed in relation to the trade in which he is apprenticed he may on application by the apprentice, his parent or guardian or the employer, reduce the period of apprenticeship to be served by the apprentice.

+15A.
+Reduction of term if apprentice competent

+(1) If the Director is reasonably satisfied that an apprentice —

+(a) is competent to work as a tradesperson in the trade in which he or she is apprenticed; and

+(b) has successfully completed all the technical training that the apprentice is required under the Act to complete during his or her apprenticeship,

+the Director may reduce the term of the apprentice’s apprenticeship to the period of the apprenticeship already served.

+(2) For the purpose of determining whether he or she is satisfied as to the matters set out in subregulation (1) the Director may —

+(a) accept evidence from the employer as to the apprentice’s competence; and

+(b) require the apprentice to undertake such assessment or provide such evidence of his or her competence as the Director requires.

+[Regulation 15A inserted in Gazette 19 Sep 2006 p.
+3709.]

 16. Satisfactory progress

 (1) The Director may require any person training an apprentice to furnish him with a report on the conduct, diligence, application and progress of the apprentice.